Psykotikism/Mutant_Tanks/INFORMATION.md

 > This file contains everything you need to know about each ability/setting.
 Use this guide to learn about every setting/feature available before asking about it or reporting an issue.
 The original config format will be used for examples.

 - Visit the [Wiki](https://github.com/Psykotikism/Mutant_Tanks/wiki) for more information, including examples and/or tutorials.
 - Maximum Tank health: `1,000,000` (Increase/decrease the value in the `mutant_tanks.inc` file on lines `94-95` and recompile all the plugins, but expect game-breaking bugs with higher values.)
-[Default: `65,535`] [I will not provide support if you set this to a higher value.]
+[Default: `65,535`] {I will not provide support if you set this to a higher value.}
 - Maximum types: `500` (Increase/decrease the value in the `mutant_tanks.inc` file on line `93` and recompile all the plugins, but expect server lag with higher values.)
 [I will not provide support if you set this to a higher value.]
 - Most of these settings can be overridden for each player via their Steam IDs.